-Pilot jobs are currently available to fly the A330 from Port Louis, Guangzhou, Melbourne, Brisbane, Sydney, Paris, Amsterdam, Frankfurt, Los Angeles, Auckland, Vancouver, London, Hanoi, Ho Chi Minh City and Kigali, as well as other commuting options.
+Pilot jobs are currently available to fly the A330 from Port Louis, Guangzhou, Melbourne, Brisbane, Sydney, Paris, Amsterdam, Frankfurt, Los Angeles, Auckland, Vancouver, London and Kigali, as well as other commuting options.

 There are over a thousand A330 aircraft in operation with many more on order, making this an attractive fleet to join with continued career opportunities well into the future.
 With Airbus’ Crew-Crew-Qualification concept, fly-by-wire qualified pilots are positioned for an easy transition to the A330, through straightforward and rapid differential training.